Hey-Aryan/C/README.md

 # C
 This Repository Contains Basic C Programs

-o Pointer in C
+• Pointer in C
-o Memory layout of pointers
+• Memory layout of pointers
-o Types of pointers
+• Types of pointers
-o Pointer arithmetic
+• Pointer arithmetic
-o Operations on void pointer
+• Operations on void pointer
-o Null pointer and Dangling pointer o Function pointers o Pointer to array and array of pointers o C Preprocessor o Macro expansion o Types of macros o Header files contents and its inclusion o Conditional compilation techniques o Tokenization process o Writing user defined functions o Working of User stack o Contents of stack frame o Function Calling Techniques o Call by value technique o Call by address technique o Function Returning Mechanism o Return by value technique o Return by address technique o Padding and memory alignment o Contents inside structure and union o Pragma directives o Bitfield use in structure
+• Null pointer and Dangling pointer
+• Function pointers
+• Pointer to array and array of pointers
+• C Preprocessor
+• Macro expansion
+• Types of macros
+• Header files contents and its inclusion
+• Conditional compilation techniques
+• Tokenization process
+• Writing user defined functions
+• Working of User stack
+• Contents of stack frame
+• Function Calling Techniques
+• Call by value technique
+• Call by address technique
+• Function Returning Mechanism
+• Return by value technique
+• Return by address technique
+• Padding and memory alignment
+• Contents inside structure and union
+• Pragma directives
+• Bitfield use in structure

 The Sub_Folder File_Handling Contains Basic file handling system programs